Frequently Asked Questions

 Why is there a Capstone class?

-The Capstone will ideally enable you to examine an existing public or nonprofit sector problem, and develop an evidence‐based recommendation that can be implemented.
+The Applied Policy Project will ideally enable you to examine an existing public or nonprofit sector problem, and develop an evidence‐based recommendation that can be implemented.
 Most of your time on the project is spent outside the classroom.
 However, you will enroll in PUBPL 6950, and as part of the capstone experience, you will share your work and receive feedback from the instructor as well as fellow students.
 The end result is a usable analysis intended for implementation.

-When is the project completed?
+When is the Applied Policy Project completed?

 Students complete their project as part of the Capstone course during their final spring semester.